AAFC-Bioinfo-AAC/template-repository/README.md

 - *References for bioinformatics tools or methods used in the code.*

 #### ABCC_RCBA_Guide
-Refer to the [ABCC_RCBA_Guide](https://github.com/AAFC-Bioinformatics/ABCC_RCBA_Guide) for additional context and supplementary materials that align with this project.
+Guidelines (under development) for additional context and supplementary materials that align with this project.

 ---